Malheur National Forest

 The Malheur National Forest is a National Forest in the U.S. state of Oregon.
 It contains more than 1.4 e6acre in the Blue Mountains of eastern Oregon.
 The forest consists of high desert grasslands, sage, juniper, pine, fir, and other tree species.
 Elevations vary from about 4000 ft to the 9038 ft peak of Strawberry Mountain.
-The Strawberry Mountains extend east to west through the center of the forest.
+The Strawberry Mountains of eastern Oregon extend east to west through the center of the forest.
 U.S. Route 395 runs south to north through the forest, while U.S. Route 26 runs east to west.